Last updated: January 9th, 2023

 Why is this?

-If you do a squat, you’ll notice how much easier it feels at the top than at the bottom.
-We won’t get too far into the biomechanics, but it’s basically because your quadriceps (thigh muscles) have to pull around the bend of your knee.
+We won’t get too deep into the biomechanics.
+In brief, your quadriceps (thigh muscles) have to pull around the bend of your knee.
+The more bent your knee, the more indirect their pull.
 The straighter your knee, the more direct and powerful their pull.

 Bike design makes saddles look higher